2000 Weeks: Reception

 2,000 Weeks was an important film; important for what it had to say, important in the courage it took to make it in the first place.
 It deserved a fair go, and it didn't get it.
-Doubtless Collin Bennett would try to justify his attitude by saying that he judges every film by the same inviolable standard of excellence, and that in the light of this rigid philosophy, 2,000 Weeks was found wanting.
+Doubtless Colin Bennett would try to justify his attitude by saying that he judges every film by the same inviolable standard of excellence, and that in the light of this rigid philosophy, 2,000 Weeks was found wanting.
 Doubtless.
 But his attitude was unbearable righteous and helped create a climate in which good film could be destroyed.
 No wonder Burstall never forgave, or forgot.
 No wonder he never made the mistake of trying to produce a "serious" film again.

 The film was also entered into the 6th Moscow International Film Festival.

 Paul Byrnes from the NFSA comments: "2000 Weeks was one of the first features of the modern era in Australian cinema, after decades in which almost the only productions were British and American films in search of exotic locales. ...
 There was an intense desire amongst a few people to restart an Australian film industry, and Burstall was one of the leaders.
-Indeed, he made nationalist artistic longings the main theme of the film, although it didn’t help the film’s reception.
+Indeed, he made nationalist artistic longings the main theme of the film, although it didn't help the film's reception.
 It was booed when it screened at the 1970 Sydney Film Festival and damned by some influential critics.
 The box office was poor and Burstall became determined to make films for a wide commercial audience, rather than an art-house few.
 Many of these later films, starting with Stork (1971) and Alvin Purple (1973), were great popular successes."